shri1984/study-images/phylogenetics_050523_DM.md

 ### Parsimony based trees

 Now we will caluclate parsimony score, which is the minimum number of changes ncecessary to describe the data for a given tree type.
+Parsimony returns the parsimony score of a tree.
+Parsimony analysis needs a base tree.
+We will use treeNJ from first part of the analysis as base tree.

 ```
 align_phydata <- msaConvert(alignmuscle, type= "phangorn::phyDat")

-parsimony(treeNJroot, align_phydata) #parsimony returns the parsimony score of a tree
+parsimony(treeNJroot, align_phydata)

 tre.pars.nj <- optim.parsimony(treNJ, align_phydata)
 tre.pars.nj